openedx/edx-documentation/en_us/install_operations/source/installation/native_installation.rst

-.. _Koa/Lilac Native Open edX platform Installation:
+.. _Lilac/Koa Native Open edX platform Installation:

 ###################################################################
-Koa/Lilac Native Open edX platform Installation
+Lilac/Koa Native Open edX platform Installation
 ###################################################################

 This page describes how to install the Open edX Koa release on a single Ubuntu 20.04 64-bit server from scratch.
-For Juniper and earlier, see `Open edX Native Installation`_.
+For Juniper and earlier, see `Legacy Open edX Native Installation`_ .

 .. warning:: Installing and running an Open edX instance is not simple.
 We **strongly recommend** that you use a `service provider <https://open.edx.org/get-started/>`_ to run the software for you.
 They have free trials that make it easy to get started: https://open.edx.org/get-started/